 2. Analysis projects might, for example, study some previously-proposed implementation technique, existing system, or class of systems; evaluate its security properties; find flaws, or strengths, in it; and provide new insight into how to build secure systems.

 3. Implementation projects are meant for implementing security functionality/mechanism in a real open-source system managed through GitHub.

 Grammar, Formatting, and English Language in the reports

 Please make sure your term project reports have proper spelling, grammar, and overall readability.
 All UBC students are expected to have mastered technical English to the point where they can write a technical paper with only few minor grammatical errors, no spelling mistakes, and with reasonable flow and readability.
 For language, grammar, spelling, and formatting issues, points will be taken off from your term project report mark according to the following scheme:

 - First 12 errors: 0.25% for each.

 - Any additional errors: 1% for each.

 The above scheme rewards carefully proofread papers and punishes sloppy writing.
 Note that grammatical errors include also punctuation marks.
 In the case of disagreement whether something is a grammatical error, The Bedford Handbook will be used as a reference.

-If you’re at a loss for a project topic, I’ve prepared a list of possible project topics that you can peruse as examples of how to a pick a suitable project.
-But don’t feel limited to these suggestions!
-They are intended only as examples. you might want to use the topics students picked in the previous years as another source of examples.
+If you’re at a loss for a project topic, you might want to use the topics students picked in the previous years as another source of inspiration.